 [Workgroup participants strongly recommend that Ofgem considers inclusion of the following questions and topics in its Regulatory Impact assessment:

-The Impact of Mod 621 and any alternates need to be assessed against the counterfactual of the current methodology. – what is the current methodology at the time of final mod report submission?
+The Impact of Modification 0621 and any alternatives need to be assessed against the counterfactual of the current methodology. – what is the current methodology at the time of final modification report submission?